VerifyTests/Verify/readme.source.md

 snippet: ExceptionResult

+## CurrentFile

+Utility for finding paths based on the current file.

+snippet: CurrentFile.cs

 ## Versioning

 Verify follows [Semantic Versioning](https://semver.org/).
 The same applies for [extensions to Verify](#extensions).
 Small changes in the resulting snapshot files may be deployed in a minor version.
 As such nuget updates to `Verify.*` should be done as follows: